Skip to content

 Merge code variables

-The root of the Jinja context sent to the rendering of the templates is always an object of the configured document lime type (see Configuration section).
-All properties of that lime object as well as properties of all related lime object can be accessed.
+The root of the Jinja context sent to the rendering of the templates is always an object of the configured document lime type (see the Configuration section).
+All properties of that lime object as well as properties of all related lime objects can be accessed.

 Here are some examples: